Revolt of the Comuneros (New Granada)

 The Revolt of the Comuneros was a popular uprising in the Viceroyalty of New Granada (now Colombia and parts of Venezuela) against the Spanish authorities from March through October 1781.
-The revolt was in reaction to the increase in taxation to raise funds for defense of the region against the British, a rise in the price of tobacco and brandy, which were part of the late eighteenth-century Bourbon reforms.
+The revolt was in reaction to the increase in taxation to raise funds for the defense of the region against the British, a rise in the price of tobacco and brandy, which were part of the late eighteenth-century Bourbon reforms.
 The initial revolt was local and not well known outside the region of Socorro, but in the late nineteenth century, historian Manuel Briceño saw the massive revolt as a precursor to independence.
-Prior to the 1781 revolt, residents in New Granada had protested, at times violently, crown policy implementation there between 1740 and 1779.
+Prior to the 1781 revolt, residents in New Granada had protested, at times violently, against crown policy implementation there between 1740 and 1779.

-The revolt
+Revolt

 On March 16, 1781, in Socorro in northeastern Colombia, grocer Manuela Beltrán tore down posted edicts about new tax increases and other changes that would have reduced the profits of the colonists and enlarged the benefits of Spain.
-Many other towns in New Granada began to have the same occurrences with colonists livid about the conditions of the ruling government.
+Many other towns in New Granada began to experience the same occurrences, with colonists livid about the conditions of the ruling government.
 Local residents began to assemble and elect a body of officials known as el común, or a central committee "to lead the movement."
 The rebels unified under the leadership of Juan Francisco Berbeo, a Criollo elite.
-Despite coming from the upper classes of society, the rebels introduced the idea of unifying and organising the diverse social classes comprising common people; the endorsement of the elites improved the rebels' efforts to unify, where Berbeo consolidated 10,000 to 20,000 rebel troops to march on Bogotá, the capital.
+Despite coming from the upper classes of society, the rebels introduced the idea of unifying and organising the diverse social classes comprising common people.
+The endorsement of the elites improved the rebels' efforts to unify, as Berbeo consolidated 10,000 to 20,000 rebel troops to march on Bogotá, the capital.
 Once the rebels defeated the rival soldiers sent from Bogotá, they reached a town slightly north of it, where Spanish officials agreed to meet with the Comuneros and sign an agreement stating the conditions and complaints of the rebels.

-However, once the rebels disbanded, the Spanish government officials signed a document that discarded the agreement on the basis that it was forced upon them.
+However, once the rebels disbanded, the Spanish government officials signed a document that discarded the agreement on the grounds that it had been forced upon them.
 Once reinforcements for the Spanish government arrived, they were sent to rebellious cities and towns to enforce the implementation of the increased taxes.
-José Antonio Galán, one of the leaders of the revolt, continued on with a small number of rebels, including Jose Manuel Ortiz Manosalvas, but they were quickly defeated and executed, while other leaders of the rebellion were sentenced for life in prison for treason.
+José Antonio Galán, one of the leaders of the revolt, continued on with a small number of rebels, including José Manuel Ortiz Manosalvas, but they were quickly defeated and executed, while other leaders of the rebellion were sentenced to life in prison for treason.

-The influence of the revolt led to similar uprisings, with a similar outcome, as far north as Mérida and Timotes, now in Venezuela but at the time under jurisdiction of the Viceroyalty of New Granada.
+The influence of the revolt led to similar uprisings, with a similar outcome, as far north as Mérida and Timotes, now in Venezuela but at the time under the jurisdiction of the Viceroyalty of New Granada.

-The city of Barinas defeated the Comuneros of the Venezuelan Andes (1781), a fact that led to King Carlos IV granting it in 1790 the coat of arms that today retains the state capital, along with the motto "very noble and very loyal".
+The city of Barinas defeated the Comuneros of the Venezuelan Andes (1781), a fact that led to King Carlos IV granting it the coat of arms in 1790 that the state capital retains today, along with the motto "very noble and very loyal".